allenai/spike-ds-tutorials/README.md

 [",", "O"], ["Massachusetts", "O"], [".", "O"]]}
 ```
 These are the parameters available for this script:
+* `-fn/--filename` - either the basename of your spike output file (if there is only one) or a prefix (e.g. `-fn results` for *results_1.jsonl*, *results_2.jsonl* etc.)
-* `--dataset` - The script will eventually save the tagged dataset files (including splits) in `./data/<dataset>`.
+* `-d/--dataset` - The script will eventually save the tagged dataset files (including splits) in `./data/<dataset>`.
+* `-t/--target_tag` - e.g. `MUSICIAN`, `SCHOOL` or any other non-canonical entity type, which suits what you are trying to identify.
-* `--prefix` - A prefix to add to the output files.
+* `--prefix` - Optional.
+A prefix to add to the output files.
 This is helpful for tracking which data were collected for which version.
-* `--target_tag` - e.g. `MUSICIAN`, `SCHOOL` or any other non-canonical entity type, which suits what you are trying to identify.
-* `--superclass_tag` - The canonical NER entity type to which the target tag belongs.
+* `--superclass_tag` - Optional.
+The canonical NER entity type to which the target tag belongs.
 For example, for target-tag school, superclass tag is `ORG`.
-* `--include_patterns` - If True, sentences with patterns appear directly in the train set.
+* `--include_only_o` - Optional.
+This flag is relevant if you collected sentences without the target spans.

 <p align="right">(<a href="#top">back to top</a>)</p>